cjc7373/ansible/README.md

 ## Backup
 There should be at least two backup servers, for the basic redundancy.
+Or we could use [BorgBase](https://www.borgbase.com/), which provides borg repositories hosting.
+10 GB free space seems to be enough.

 The backup procedure is done in a fixed interval and do not need human interference.